StavTs/WellCo_Churn_Reduction/README.md

 - The final output is a CSV containing the top prioritized members for outreach along with their prioritization scores and rank.

+The goal is not only to predict churn, but to **identify which members should be contacted to maximize retention impact**.

+Traditional churn prediction prioritizes high-risk members, while this solution prioritizes **members whose churn probability is expected to decrease the most if outreach occurs**, ensuring outreach resources are allocated where they generate the greatest value.

 ## Setup Instructions
 1. Clone the repository
 ```bash